gligon01/comp20-gligonde/transit/README.md

 alert window pops up informing the user that data could not be retrieved and that the service is unavailable

-B) (Possible) Aspects that have not been correctly implemented -By inspecting the parse() function of the mapping.js file, the data from the MBTA schedule will only be processed in the event that the data was retrieved successfully, hence the condition "if(xhr.status == 200)"; however on some rare instances the program would bypass that condition and an error would be reported.
-Since the last time the code was changed to further avoid this event from occuring, the error has not resurfaced (but it happened rarely so there's no guarantee that the changes serve their purpose).
--None
+B) Aspects that have not been correctly implemented -None that I can think of

 2 - Individuals with whom I have discussed the assignment:
 	Nana Kwakwa, Seye Bankole, Obaid Farooqui